Silver25/django-bloger/README.md

 ### Validator Testing

 ### Bugs and Issues
+- **When Admin Logout from Admin area - also disconnect registered User which one is logged in?**
+- **When User login and post comment - immediately Edit or Delete doesn't work?**
 - SyntaxError raised after adding a code for displaying comments
 ![Error raised after adding comments code](readme-assets/issue-image01.png)
 - Resolved the issue with enclosed parentheses around the code for the comment view.